 Mitchell has observed this trend in California, which is losing businesses and residents to places like Texas and Florida, as well as New York and Oregon.
 The beneficiaries of this out-migration aren’t always states with no income taxes, like Nevada and Florida.
 South Carolina, Idaho and Montana also have been attracting migrants from higher-tax states, simply because they lack the heavy regulation and fiscal burdens of the states that are losing population.

 Some people have tried to put a positive spin on Hawaii’s population loss by pointing out that it saves us from overcrowding.
 But this perspective ignores another effect of out-migration: the shrinking tax base.

 “Yes, we all want wide open spaces, beautiful views and things like that,” said Mitchell, “but somebody has got to pay the bills for the government, and if you’re driving away taxpayers, that means that the burden on the people that remain is going to have to be higher.”

 Moreover, the people who tend to stay are those who have obtained a slice of the government budget, such as government employees and other special interest groups.
 The ones who are leaving are the taxpayers who formerly were helping foot most of the bills.
 The result is fewer taxpayers left to cover the commitments made by the politicians.

 “It’s very difficult once you get in that sort of tailspin, that downward spiral of fewer taxpayers,” Mitchell said.
-“Then you impose higher tax rates, which of course, lead more taxpayers to leave.”
+“Then you impose higher tax rates, which of course, leads more taxpayers to leave.”